 Update 11/3/19.
 Do you listen to podcasts?
 Podcasts are essentially internet radio shows.
 You can listen to them on your phone, iPad or iPod.
 Best yet, there are are podcasts about everything!
 Any topic you are interested in, there's a podcast.
 But which are the best?
 While that is a matter of taste, let me share with you some of my favorite health and wellness podcasts.
 After that, I will share a few others -that are not related to health and fitness- that I like too.
 Let me know what podcasts you like, below.

-Why Podcasts Are Better Than Radio?
+Why Podcasts Are Better

-- Most podcasts have the clarity of FM radio these days.
+- Most podcasts have the clarity of FM radio

-- They are free.
+- Podcasts are free

 - Limited commercials.
-Many have no commercials at all!
+Many have no commercials at all.